The layer on layer principle

 Hiking

-Are you wondering what you need to pack for a day trip in the mountains or for a longer hike?
-On this page you will find packing lists for both summer and winter.
+Wondering what to pack for a day hike in the mountains, or for a longer trek?
+Here you’ll find packing lists for both summer and winter, day trips and multi-day hikes, with or without a tent, and with or without children.